sendgrid/library-automator/python/generated_files/documentation.md

 id = "test_url_param"
 response = self.sg.client.whitelabel.ips._(id).validate.post(data=data)
 print response.status_code
+print response.response_body
-print response.text
+print response.response_headers
 ```

-## Create a Link
+## Create a Link Whitelabel

-This is a place for notes and extra information about this endpoint.
-It is written
-in Markdown - more info in the [documentation](/docs/designer#markdown).

-There are several special markdown helpers that automatically build tables
-and html off of your endpoint definition.
-You can find some examples in this content.

-Click the "Open Editor" button above to start editing this content.
+**This endpoint allows you to create a new link whitelabel.**

+Email link whitelabels allow all of the click-tracked links you send in your emails to include the URL of your domain instead of sendgrid.net.

+For more information, please see our [User Guide](https://sendgrid.com/docs/API_Reference/Web_API_v3/Whitelabel/links.html).

 ### POST /whitelabel/links